• Home Basics

 Here are the finished products:

 To say I am happy about the results is an understatement!
-I really wish I had started this when they were babies!
-Because it would have saved me hours of sorting and organizing years’ worth of stuff!
-But, either way, it’s done and organized now and it’s the best feeling ever!
+I wish I had started this when they were babies.
+It would have saved me hours of sorting and organizing years’ worth of stuff!
+But either way, it’s done and organized now, and it’s the best feeling ever!

 diy keepsake box

-As much as love keeping stuff that my kids made, etc. I realized that one day they will inherit these things I find so precious.
+As much as I love keeping things that my kids made, etc., I realized that one day, they will inherit these things I find so precious.

-However, THEY will be the ones who will one day have to sort through these bins/boxes and have to decide what to do with it all.
-So saving things all shoved into boxes in no particular order is not fair for them.
-Because why should they ever be burdened with deciding what to do with it all, right?
-So I am so happy I took the time to do this and love the way it turned out!
+However, THEY will be the ones who will one day have to sort through these bins/boxes and decide what to do with it all.
+So, saving things shoved into boxes in no particular order is not fair for them.
+Why should they ever be burdened with deciding what to do with it all?
+So, I am so happy I took the time to do this, and I love how it turned out!

 ↓ Enjoyed this post?
 Pin it for later! ↓